MCP Apps vs A2UI: Which Agent UI Standard Should You Use? (April 2026)

 Two agent UI standards launched within weeks of each other in late 2025: MCP Apps and Google’s A2UI.
-Both solve the problem of interactive interfaces for AI agents, but they represent fundamentally different philosophies.
-One is about developers building tools for agents to use.
-The other is about agents generating interfaces themselves.
+Both add interactive interfaces to AI agents, but they take fundamentally different approaches.
+One is about developers building tools for agents to invoke.
+The other is about agents generating interfaces on their own.

-TL;DR: MCP Apps are developer-built applications that extend agent capabilities — tools from external developers (like Figma, Asana, Slack) that agents invoke during conversations.
+TL;DR: MCP Apps are developer-built applications that extend agent capabilities.
+External developers (Figma, Asana, Slack) build tools that agents invoke during conversations, and those tools render interactive UIs in the chat.
 A2UI lets agents generate UI at runtime to visualize data and present information based on conversation context.
 MCP Apps are for building external tools.
 A2UI is for agents projecting dynamic interfaces.

 What MCP Apps Are

 MCP Apps are developer-built tools that extend what agents can do during conversations.
-External developers (companies like Figma, Canva, Asana, Slack) build applications that agents can invoke when users need specific functionality.
+External developers build applications that agents invoke when users need specific functionality.
 When an agent calls one of these tools, the host loads the app’s UI into a sandboxed iframe directly in the conversation.

-Think of MCP Apps as plugins or extensions for AI conversations.
-The developer controls the entire implementation — the UI, the logic, the data handling.
+Think of MCP Apps as plugins for AI conversations.
+The developer controls the entire implementation: the UI, the logic, the data handling.
 When a user asks ChatGPT to “create a Figma design” or “add a task to Asana,” the agent invokes the corresponding MCP App, which renders its interface for the user to interact with.

-MCP Apps are part of the MCP ecosystem.
-The MCP App Extension (SEP-1865) reached stable status on January 26, 2026, and is maintained under the Linux Foundation.
-As of February 2026, MCP Apps run in ChatGPT, Claude (web and desktop), Goose, and VS Code Insiders.
+The MCP App Extension (SEP-1865) reached stable status on January 26, 2026, and is the first official extension to the Model Context Protocol under the Linux Foundation.
+The ext-apps SDK is at version 1.6.0 as of April 2026.
+MCP Apps currently run in Claude (web and desktop), ChatGPT, VS Code GitHub Copilot, Goose, Postman, and MCPJam.

-You build MCP Apps by writing code — web UI components (Resources) and Tools served by an MCP server.
+You build MCP Apps by writing code: web UI components (Resources) and Tools served by an MCP server.
 The output is a bundled web application that the agent invokes when appropriate.
+The examples directory includes starter templates for React, Vue, Svelte, Preact, Solid, and vanilla JavaScript.

 What A2UI Is

-A2UI (Agent to UI) lets agents generate user interfaces at runtime to visualize data and present information.
+A2UI (Agent to UI) lets agents generate user interfaces at runtime.
 Instead of developers building every possible UI upfront, the agent decides what interface to show based on the current conversation context.
-The agent generates A2UI JSON describing the UI it wants to display, and your client renders it.
+The agent generates A2UI JSON describing the UI it wants to display, and your client renders it using native components.

 This flips the traditional model.
 In a normal app, developers build the UI and the agent fills it with data.
-With A2UI, the agent builds the UI itself — choosing which components to use, what data to display, and how to structure the interface.
-The agent becomes the UI designer, generating interfaces that best suit the user’s needs in that moment.
+With A2UI, the agent builds the UI itself, choosing which components to use, what data to display, and how to structure the interface.

 You define a catalog of pre-approved components (buttons, cards, charts, text fields), and the agent composes them into interfaces.
-Your client maps each component to its native implementation — React on web, Flutter on mobile, SwiftUI on iOS.
+Your client maps each component to its native implementation: React on web, Flutter on mobile, Lit for web components.
 The same A2UI JSON from an agent renders across platforms.

 Side by Side